helium/HIP/0072-secure-concentrators.md

 HNT and then removing the resulting HNT from circulation permanently.

 The Smart Contract will hold Manufacturer's stake balance in Stable Coins.

+## Hotspot Mechanics

+Registering a Hotspot that uses a Secure Concentrator is similar process to registering a Data-Only Hotspot.
+First, the Hotspot generates a new random `swarm_key`.
+Unlike other Hotspot types, the `swarm_key` on a Secure Hotspot is not considered a high priority secret because it is not used for earning PoC rewards.
+As such, it is not required to store the `swarm_key` in a secure element.
+In fact, a Secure Hotspot is not required to have a hardware secure element at all (can store in flash).
+Next, a transaction is sent to the blockchain defining the new Hotspot as a 'secure' type.
+This transaction includes the `swarm_key` and the Secure Concentrator's Hardware Key and is signed by both keys.
+If this is the first time the Secure Concentrator's Hardware Key is used to bind `swarm_key` and Hardware Key together, there is no fee.
+Otherwise, there is a small $5 fee.
+Note: this mechanism enables several things that are currently difficult or impossible such as resale of Secure Concentrators/Hotspots on the secondary market and repurposing Hotspots with lost keys or Hotspots on the denylist.

+Secure Hotspots do not require Location Assertion transactions.
+In fact, Secure Hotspots are free to continually move their location because the GPS location metadata is included in the signed packets.
+Secure Hotspots are still subject to the same density scale rules.

 ## Reference Hardware Design